In contrast, a traditional burial typically costs $9,420, which is why cremations are increasingly popular.

 Direct Cremation Costs

 It’s so inexpensive because you’re essentially just paying the cremation fees.
-You’re not paying for the burial plot, embalming, casket, headstone, refrigeration, funeral facility charges, or other service costs.
+You’re not paying for the burial plot, embalming, casket, headstone, refrigeration, funeral facility charges, or other basic services fees or additional costs.

 ---|---|---|---|